CameleoGrey/Monlan/README.md

 # Some thoughts

 I started developing Monlan in May 2019.
-After that, I continued my research until June 2022 and created many versions of Monlan, but did not achieve positive results on test ("future") data.
+After that, I continued my research until July 2022 and created many versions of Monlan, but did not achieve positive results on test ("future") data.
 I really tried to build a profitable robot.
 There was everything: thousands of experiments, 3-4 depressions, loss of money.
 While I was working on robots, I learned how to trade without them, with my hands (it turned out I was doing pretty well, but it turned out to be too boring for me, so I